-- Questions - You are free to act as you wish, or are you? - Should a scientist or engineer consider his or her impact on society? - Identify conflict between individual free will and general will within your organization.
+- O You are free to act as you wish, or are you? - o Should a scientist or engineer consider his or her impact on society? - o Identify conflict between individual free will and general will within your organization.

 Week 11, When Moral Conflict Occurs - Decisions Made by Others